 Our first resale center was opened in 1989 as a means of providing funds for our growing services.
-Today we operate three stores across Fort Bend.
+Today we operate four stores and two donation centers across Fort Bend.
 Our PennyWise stores not only generate much needed income, they also provide our clients with emergency clothing, and when they leave the shelter, the essentials for their new homes.

 In 1992, we also introduced transitional housing assistance, recognizing that many of our clients need temporary help to live independently as they work towards self-sufficiency.
 This program, which includes in-home visits from our team as well as rental and other assistance, has reduced the rate of clients returning to their abusers from 65% to 10%.